utshomax/postman-docs/src/pages/docs/integrations/intro-integrations.md

     url: "https://blog.postman.com/integrations-how-postman-plays-with-some-of-your-favorite-tools/"
 ---

-You can connect Postman to your API workflows with integrations for popular third-party tools.
+You can connect Postman to your API workflows with integrations for popular third-party solutions.
 Use integrations to automatically share data between Postman and the other tools you rely on for API development.
 Sync your collections and API definitions to a source control repository.
-Send monitor alerts to your team messaging app.
+Send monitor alerts to your monitoring service or team messaging app.
 Or view your continuous integration (CI) builds from within Postman.

 > **The maximum number of integrations you can use is determined by your Postman plan.
 [Learn more about what's included with each plan](https://www.postman.com/pricing/).**